anandadwii/simple-todo-fastapi/README.md

-#Restful API
+#simple ToDo API

+##work in progress

-Work in progress FastAPI todo with login and register. user can create todos, update and delete. using mongoDB as database.
+FastAPI todo with login and register. user can create todos, update and delete. using mongoDB as database.